eth-easl/orion/setup/README.md

 We have set up a docker image: [fotstrt/orion-ae](https://hub.docker.com/repository/docker/fotstrt/orion-ae/general) with all packages pre-installed.
+This directory contains the Dockerfile used to create the image.

-If the user does not want to use this image, then follow these steps:
+If the user does not want to use this image, then please follow these steps:

 * Install CUDA 10.2 and CUDNN 7.6.5 (or use a base image containing both, such as: `nvcr.io/nvidia/cuda:10.2-cudnn7-devel-ubuntu18.04` )
 * Run `install.sh`